AttackOnJasper/University-notes/notes/aws/aws.md

     * Policy Simulator can be used to see potential effect
 	- Managed policies
 		1. AWS Managed: A standalone policy that is created and administered by AWS
+			* common use cases
 		1. Customer Managed: created by users
 	- Inline policies
 		* A policy embedded in an IAM identity (inherent part of the identity)
 		* Attached upon identity creation
+		* Managed by the user
+		* Managed policies are recommended over inline policies
 * Users
 	* Has user name & password associated
 	* Default permission for a new user is the ability to log in AWS account, no permissions for resources (Principle of Least Privilege)